OoriData/DF_Discord/patch_notes.md

 ## 🔧 Mechanic menu improvements
-- The Mechanic menu now shows part compatabilities much earlier
+- The Mechanic menu now shows part compatibilities much earlier
 - The Mechanic menu now has a section for removing parts
 - The Mechanic menu now has a section for scrapping vehicles